Skip to main content

 For example, this is how a priority grouping would look in list layout:

-dragging tasks around
+dragging tasks between groups

 hide empty groups